The Monastery of Holy Trinity - Agia Triada

 Visiting Hours: 10:00 to 16:00.
 The monastery stays closed on Thursdays.Contact Number

-+30 24320 22220- Appropriate clothing for everyone is required to enter the monastery.
-Sleeveless clothing and shorts over the knee for men are prohibited and you‘ll be denied access if dressed that way.
-For ladies skirts and shawls are available at the entrance in case they don’t have such clothing to cover themselves.
++30 24320 22220- Everyone must wear appropriate clothing to enter the monastery.
+Sleeveless clothing and shorts over the knee are prohibited for men, and you‘ll be denied access if you wear them.
+For ladies, skirts and shawls are available at the entrance in case they don’t have such clothing to cover themselves.

 Check Our Tours